ladpriteshkumar/Learn-C-Sharp-Dot-Net-Core/Interview-Questions/ObjectOrientedProgramming/why do we need OOP.md

 ## Why do we need OOP ?

-### 🎯 Purpose of OOP
+OR What is OOP ?

-Object-Oriented Programming (OOP) is needed because it provides a structured way to design and build software that is scalable, maintainable, and reusable.
+Object-Oriented Programming (OOP) is a structured way to design and build software that is scalable, maintainable, and reusable.
 Instead of writing procedural code, OOP organizes logic around objects that represent real-world entities.

 ### ✅ Key Reasons We Need OOP